From my website's front page series about lesser known artists who performed the original versions of Australian or NZ records.

 The consensus is that Willie Harper should have been better known.
 It's safe to say that more people have heard his voice than would know his name.

-Harper was a constant presence in the background of Toussaint's studio productions, and his own releases were typically written, produced or arranged by Toussaint.
+He was a constant presence in the background of Allen Toussaint's studio productions, and his own releases were typically written, produced or arranged by Toussaint.
 A Willie And Allen single from 1967 is by Harper and Toussaint.

 The composer of New Kind Of Love is Earl King, another multi-skilled New Orleans musician.
 Although the recording is admired by R&B and soul fans, it had only localised success at the time.